 • Negligence during birth.
 Problems arising from incorrect use of medical instruments, anaesthetics or suturing can lead to complications for the mother and baby, including serious gynaecological damage for the mother.
 Negligence during birth can also be the cause of perinatal asphyxia, fractured bones, facial paralysis, spinal injury, cerebral palsy, brachial palsy and brain injury in infants.

 • Surgical error during birth.
-Complications and problems can also arise as a result of a surgical birth, and surgical error is another reason that a pregnancy complications claim may be made.
-See our Surgical Error Claims page for more information.
+Complications and problems can also arise as a result of a surgical birth, and surgical error is another reason that a pregnancy complications case may be made.
+See our Surgical Error page for more information.

 • Negligence that affects your reproductive health.
 Any medical or gynaecological procedure that is performed incorrectly or without the expected standard of care can lead to problems with fertility and reproductive health.
 Procedures such as a hysterectomy or a pelvic floor repair can lead to complications and may amount to medical negligence if the medical professional in question is deemed to have delivered substandard care.

-How Do I Claim Compensation for Pregnancy Complications?
+How Do I Proceed With A Case Relating To Pregnancy Complications?

 Any medical procedure or process that has resulted in short or long term injury or damage to your health or that of your child should be investigated to see whether it has been caused by medical negligence.

-If you believe that treatment you have received during your pregnancy or during or after the birth of your child has been negligent, you should consult a specialist medical negligence solicitor* such as S.T.
-O’Sullivan & Co Solicitors to discuss your case.
+If you believe that treatment you have received during your pregnancy or during or after the birth of your child has been negligent, you should consult a specialist medical negligence solicitor* to discuss your case.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or a proportion of any award or settlement.